LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 For legal proceedings, you may need to issue a subpoena.
 Consult with an attorney if the bank is uncooperative.

-Banks are not legally obliged to provide records older than 7 years, though some may retain them longer as an internal policy.
+Banks are not legally obliged to provide records older than 7 years, though some may retain them longer.
 Old records may be destroyed after 20-30 years.
 Contact your bank as soon as you know you need historical statements.

 Understanding Bank Statement Formats

 Banks provide statements in various digital formats.
-According to financial file format guides, understanding these formats helps you choose the best option for your needs.
+Understanding these formats helps you choose the best option for your needs.

 PDF (Most Common)